It goes without saying that most, if not all, families have been negatively affected by this crisis.

 If you’re in the business of warehousing, then these questions have likely been weighing on your mind for months.

 Here’s what you need to know in order to not only prepare for the next wave of COVID-19, but also for the peak season wave that is just around the corner.
-Make use of smart, considerate change management initiatives all whilst endeavoring to keep your personnel safe ahead of the holidays.
+Make use of smart, considerate change management initiatives while endeavoring to keep your personnel safe ahead of the holidays.

 The new normal in your warehouse